rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

-Basically it is almost the same as the sign up form.
+Basically, it is almost the same as the sign up form.
 The form with its input fields captures all the necessary information such as username and password.
 A validation step makes sure that email and password are set before performing the request by enabling or disabling the submit button.
 The authentication API is used again, but this time with the function to sign in a user rather than the function to sign up a user.
 If the sign in succeeds, the local state is updated with the initial state and the user is redirected again.
-If the sign in fails, a error object is stored in the local state and a error messages should show up.
+If the sign in fails, an error object is stored in the local state and an error messages should show up.
 There is one difference though: The SignUpLink which you have defined in the previous section is used on the sign up page.
 It gives the user an alternative way in case the person isn't signed up yet but happens to be on the sign in page.

 {{% chapter_header "Sign Out with React and Firebase" "react-firebase-sign-out" %}}